RosettaCommons/rosetta/README.md

 Installing using Conda
 ----------------------

-Rosetta binaries is avaliable as Conda `rosetta` package in **RosettaCommons Conda Channel**.
-All binaries buit using `serialization` and `cxx11thread` extras.
-Currently RosettaCommons have two mirrors of this channel.
+Rosetta binaries are avaliable as a `rosetta` Conda package in the **RosettaCommons Conda Channel**.
+All binaries are built using `serialization` and `cxx11thread` extras.
+Currently RosettaCommons has two mirrors of this channel.
 To use them please edit `~/.condarc` and add snippets for either East or West mirrors:

-Example `~/.condarc` for WEST cost (if unsure use this mirror):
+Example `~/.condarc` for US WEST coast (if unsure use this mirror):

 ```
 channels: